 - Lighted acrylic signage is always an eye catching option.
 When illuminated, acrylic captures light at its edges making it glow and stand out from it’s surroundings.

 Acrylic is often used in a form of outdoor signage called a “light box.”
 A lightbox is a rectangular metal frame with fluorescent light bulbs in the center; two colored acrylic sheets with printed or vinyl graphics on them are slid into both sides of the metal frame.
 The result is a double sided sign that’s illuminated from within making it visible day or night.
 Light boxes make great roadside company signs.
+You should also consider upgrading your retail shelving to create a more organized and visually appealing display for your products, attracting more customers to explore the store.

 Here are a few examples of acrylic signs: